 We can make a quick comparison with using credit cards in the traditional electronic money system.
 Every payment must be verified and recorded by the credit card company (for example, MasterCard or Visa).
 We could say that the entire cash flow of the contemporary banking system is recorded in centralized systems, and they are very susceptible to manipulation.

-The basic economics of obtaining gold is simple, but the process can be volatile and unpredictable.
+Obtaining gold is simple, but the process can be volatile and unpredictable.

 There is an economic incentive for gold mining when the costs associated with the mining of one ounce of gold (labor, paychecks, equipment) are less than the value of one ounce of gold.

 Bitcoin is similar, but there are slight differences.
 The miners are discovering new Bitcoins at pre-determined, rising levels of difficulty and increased energy consumption.

 There is an economic incentive to mine Bitcoin when costs associated with the mining of Bitcoin (electricity, computing power) are lower than the value of the mining rewards.

 What kind of rewards are we talking about?